JonKing93/JonKing93/README.md

 ### About Me
 I'm a climate researcher and data scientist at the University of Arizona.
 My research focuses on paleoclimate data assimilation.
 I'm the author and developer of DASH, a Matlab package for paleoclimate data assimilation workflow, as well as other climate-related projects.
+My interests also include teaching data science skills for researchers, and supporting open science.
 Check out [my website](https://jonking93.github.io) for more details about my work.

 ### Suggested Repositories
 Here are some of my most popular repositories